Dive in and see how simple a real-world messaging solution can be.

 If you don’t have Java installed, go to the OpenJDK page, select OpenJDK 8 and your platform.
 On some platforms, you can pull in and install it using the command line.
 Just make sure to get the JDK (Java Development Kit), for developing, not just the JRE (Java Runtime Environment).

-If you completed the Develop a point-to-point JMS app tutorial, you should already have the JDK (Java Development Kit) and the MQClient directory with the
+If you completed the first tutorial in this learning path, you should already have the JDK (Java Development Kit) and the MQClient directory with the

 javax.jms-api-2.0.1.jar files.
 You’ll need these

 .jar files to run the challenge app.
 If you have JDK and